structurizr/dsl/docs/language-reference.md

 ## General rules

-- Line breaks are important.
+- Line breaks are important; long lines can be split with `\` as the last character on the line.
 - Lines are processed in order.
 - Tokens must be separated by whitespace, but the quantity of whitespace/indentation isn't important.
 - Keywords are case-insensitive (e.g. you can use `softwareSystem` or `softwaresystem`).